FunnyWolf/Viper/docs/en/guide/realtime.md

-# Real-time output
+# Real-time Output

-## Module results
+## Module Results

-+ The result information of the running module is displayed on the left side of the panel
++ The result information of the running module is displayed on the left side of the panel.

-## Platform log
+## Platform Logs

-+ The right-hand list displays the platform operation log
++ The platform running logs are displayed in the list on the right.
-+ Logs contain key operation notifications, logs during module operation and other information
++ The logs include information such as key operation notifications and logs during the module running process.
-+ Top input supports multi-user chat
++ The input at the top supports multi-user chat.